ShrinivasanSS/API-SQL-Views/README.md

 - **Rule authoring support** with live previews and the ability to persist custom rules in the local storage directory.

+## Phase II additions

+- **Blueprint-driven orchestration** converts YAML definitions into runnable extraction/transformation/load jobs per entity type so that new pipelines can be onboarded without touching Python code.
+- **Events pillar uplift** introduces a normalised schema (`EntityType`, `EntityID`, `EventType`, `EventTime`, etc.) and blueprint-defined upsert keys to keep pagination idempotent.
+- **Registry-backed discovery** exposes available blueprints (including their source rules and sample payloads) to the UI for previewing and debugging.

 ## Project structure

 ```